Facts about Ground Hornets & Getting Rid of Them

 The presence of burrows serves as the primary sign of a ground hornet infestation.
 Ground hornets tend to dig burrows in loose or sandy soil and construct entrance holes measuring about an inch and half in diameter.
 While sometimes constructed under the cover of shrubs or other low-lying vegetation, ground hornet burrows are often conspicuously positioned in sunny areas.
 Ground hornets leave a telltale, horseshoe-shaped pile of excavated dirt at the opening of each burrow.

-Because ground hornets prefer to nest in loose soil, New England homeowners should keep lawns properly watered and drained.
+Because ground hornets prefer to nest in loose soil, homeowners should keep lawns properly watered and drained.
 Planting additional vegetation or placing a layer of mulch over areas of exposed soil may also help deter ground hornets from digging burrows.
 Residents may want to insert a woven ground cover just beneath the sandy topsoil to prevent ground hornets from burrowing into the ground.
-If a ground hornet infestation poses a legitimate threat to people or property, homeowners should seek professional assistance from a pest control service in the New England area.
+If a ground hornet infestation poses a legitimate threat to people or property, homeowners should seek professional assistance from a pest control service.
 Though typically docile and harmless, ground hornets will sting when grabbed or threatened, making the handling of the insects best suited for an experienced pest control professional.